Pre-Professional Advising

 Pre-Health Mailing List

-Submit the following form to be added to the mailing list for current Manhattan College students and alumni ONLY to receive information about upcoming events, workshops and more.
-Current Manhattan College students should sign up with their Manhattan College email address.
+Submit the following form to be added to the mailing list for current Manhattan University students and alumni ONLY to receive information about upcoming events, workshops and more.
+Current Manhattan University students should sign up with their Manhattan University email address.

 Sign Up for Mailing List